jtallison/ddem-sound-design/content/Sound-design/Unit7_Video_in_Studio_One_6/index.md

 - [[ ]] True
 - [[X]] False

-Which of these Sounds would need Foley done to them in post production? _*Choose ALL correct answers*_
+Which of these Sounds would need Foley work done to them in post production? _*Choose ALL correct answers*_

 - [[ ]] Dialogue
 - [[X]] Footsteps